|A bald eagle soaks its talons in Lake Natoma near the Folsom Avenue Bridge and the Rainbow Bridge.|

 Eagles have been making comeback for past several decades across the country, since the banning of the agricultural spray DDT.
 The pesticide, linked to damaging environmental impacts and harmful health effects caused eggshell thinning and population declines in multiple North American bird of prey species.
 Today, nineteen nests have been tallied in eight San Francisco Bay Area counties, including at Stanford University, a mall and a water park, The Mercury News in San Jose reported this week, while experts say bald eagles have been spotted around Folsom Lake at least back to the mid-1990s.

 An eagle conveys a message across all cultures.
-The Native Americans saw the eagle as a symbol for great strength, leadership and vision, while early Christians saw it as a symbol of hope and salvation.
-The eagle has been used as a 'banner' through out history by the great empires of Egypt, Rome and even the United States.
+The Native Americans saw the eagle as a symbol of great strength, leadership and vision, while early Christians saw it as a symbol of hope and salvation.
+The eagle has been used as a 'banner' throughout history by the great empires of Egypt, Rome and even the United States.
 It is said, the eagle is man's connection to the divine because it flies higher than any other bird.

 “An eagle soaring above a sheer cliff, where I suppose its nest is," said naturalist John Muir, "Makes another striking show of life, and helps to bring to mind the other people of the so-called solitude."